composor/composi/docs/jsx.md

 Components with Same Root
 -------------------------

 Components do not have to have unique root elements.
 Multiple components can be rendered in the same root element.
-Their order in the DOM will be dependent on their order in code.
+Their order in the DOM will be dependent on their order in execution.